 Given the complexities of the procedures, processes, and laws relating to the hiring of a foreigner in China, it is necessary to acquire the services of a professional to ensure compliance, mitigate risks, reduce liabilities, and avoid legal problems.

-This is where the role of New Horizons Global Partners can be of great value.
+This is where the role of Horizons can be of great value.

 What Attracts Foreigners to Work in China – Selling Points